KelwynWilliams/Azure-SOC-Honeynet/README.md

 ```

 **Parameters:**
 --name <diagnostic-setting-name>: A name for the diagnostic settings (e.g., EntraAuditAndSignInLogs).
---resource-type "microsoft.aadiam/tenant": Specifies that the diagnostics settings apply to Microsoft Entra ID (Azure AD).
+--resource-type "microsoft.aadiam/tenant": Specifies that the diagnostics settings apply to Microsoft Entra ID.
 --workspace <log-analytics-workspace-id>: The ID of the Log Analytics Workspace where the logs will be sent.
 --logs: Specifies the log categories (AuditLogs and SignInLogs) to enable and their status.

 #### 6.3.
 Verify Configuration